Skip to content

 How a prompt session works

-- The agent runs an inference workflow — you’ll see status updates as it works through the steps.
+4. The agent runs the request — you’ll see status updates as it works through the steps.

 Side panels